Seventeen: Force of Gravity

 He pressed his fingertips against the wound, waiting for it to close off.
 "What's there to know?
 They're everywhere, aren't they?
 They came back from Pyramid, and left that backwards town after a while.
 Some broke off, came straight here."

 People had left, back in the beginning, to go home.
-She never heard the word Granville, but she hadn't really been listening.
+She might have heard the name Granville in it all.
 "Okay.
 But what was the cure Lee was working on for the military?"

 "For the..."
 Toby stared at her.
 "Who told you that?"

 "You told me."